|8th Five Year Plan (Vol-2)||<<

 1.14.4 At present, the country produces around 20.0 lakh tonnes of different spices valued at about Rs.3500 - Rs.4000 crores.
 India's share in the global trade of spices is 22% in volume and 10% in value.
 Among the major spices, Cardamom suffered a serious set back during the Seventh Plan period.
 The export of pepper declined to about 32,000 tonnes in 1990-91 from 37,000 tonnes in 1986-87.
 The export of spice oil and oleoresins exhibited a rising trend.
 The main thrust in the development and export programmes will be on identification of better export markets and cultivation of improved high yielding varieties, improved post-harvest technology and storage facilities.
 Some spices varieties are imported to meet the domestic demand in the country.
 These include clove,cinnamon, nutmeg, mace and cassia.
 Efforts will be made to achieve import substitution by encouraging cultivation of these spices in the country.

 1.14.5 Tobacco as a commercial crop, is one of the major export items.
 During the Eighth plan, the focus will be on (i) intensification ofR and D activities for developing alternate use of tobacco for medicinal purposes, etc. and (ii) diversion of the tobacco area to some other crops, giving higher returns.

 1.14.6 The targets for production and export of plantation crops for the Eighth Plan are given in Table-1.5.

-Table 1.5 Eighth Plan Production & Export Targets for Plantation Crops.
+Table 1.5 Eighth Plan Production and Export Targets for Plantation Crops.